PreibischLab/RS-FISH/README.md

 The main RS-FISH plugin can be found under: Plugins > RS-FISH > RS-FISH.
 There are two different modes of processing images: interactive and advanced.
 The Interactive method is used to adjust the parameters for further dataset processing or is the right choice if single images need to be processed.
 The interactive mode provides the visual feedback necessary to adjust the advanced automated processing parameters on large datasets.

 _**Interactive mode**_
-Open a 2D or 3D single-channel image for analysis and navigate to the 'Plugins' menu under 'Radial Symmetry Localization' > 'Radial Symmetry'.
+Open a 2D or 3D single-channel image for analysis and navigate to the ```Plugins``` menu under ```Radial Symmetry Localization > Radial Symmetry```.
 A window will pop up.

 Ensure that the correct image is chosen in the Image drop-down menu.
 Next, you choose the Mode that you want to run RS-FISH in.
 For finding the best parameters or analyzing a small set of images, choose the Interactive Mode.
  - image-

 Anisotropy coefficient defines how much the z-resolution differs from the x/y-resolution.
-The parameter would be set automatically if you ran the 'Calculate Anisotropy Coefficient' plugin before-hand (Plugins > RS-FISH > Calculate Anisotropy Coefficient').
+The parameter would be set automatically if you ran the 'Calculate Anisotropy Coefficient' plugin before-hand (```Plugins > RS-FISH > Calculate Anisotropy Coefficient```).
 In general, 1.0 gives a good result if the spots are somewhat round in 3d.
 You can choose to use the same anisotropy coefficient for computing the Difference of Gaussian (DoG), which will lead to a more robust DoG detection for anisotropic spots.

 There are various options for Robust fitting Computation.